My Favorite Calligraphy Learning Tools

 Early Intermediate to Advanced

-I was so excited when Schin released her book, Calligraphic Drawing, about animal flourishing.
-It's worth getting purely as eye candy, but for those wanting to learn, Schin really breaks the process down, starting with choosing your nib and ink.
-She lays out the precise steps and patterns to follow, making it a great book for anyone who already has even a little familiarity with pointed dip pens.
+I was so excited when Schin released her book, Calligraphic Drawing.
+It’s worth getting purely as eye candy, but for those wanting to learn, Schin breaks the process down, making it a great book for anyone who already has even a little familiarity with pointed dip pens.

 Full disclosure: this post contains some affiliate links.
 Proceeds from these help me to continue producing free content and maintaining Calligrafile.
 My dedication to providing you with my top-recommended resources is not affected by these affiliate associations.